walkerselby/SCU-Double-Dips/README.md

-# SCU Double Dips
+# SCU Double Dip Courses Checker

-- Hey SCU Engineers!
-Do you ever feel confused as to which courses to take if you need to fill out university cores as well as major requirements?
-Well look no further - this little program obtains data from the CourseAvail API and can outputs the latest quarter's double dip classes via CSV file format for easy viewing.
-It can also pull data from previous quarters as well.
+- Hello there, SCU Engineers!
+Do you ever get confused about which courses to take when you need to fulfill both university cores and major requirements?
+Look no further - this small program retrieves data from the CourseAvail API and outputs the most recent quarter's double dip classes in CSV format for easy viewing.
+It can also retrieve data from previous quarters.

 <p align="center">
     <img width="50%" src="./images/csv-example.png">